Chapter 74F.

 (1) Applicant. – A person applying for licensure as a locksmith pursuant to G.S.
 74F‑7 or apprentice designation pursuant to G.S.
 74F‑7.1.

 (b) All applicants for licensure or apprentice designation shall consent to a criminal history record check.
 Refusal to consent to a criminal history record check may constitute grounds for the Board to deny licensure or apprentice designation to an applicant.
 The Board shall ensure that the State and national criminal history of an applicant is checked.
-The Board shall be responsible for providing to the North Carolina Department of Justice the fingerprints of the applicant to be checked, a form signed by the applicant consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories of Criminal Histories, and any additional information required by the Department of Justice.
+The Board shall be responsible for providing to the State Bureau of Investigation the fingerprints of the applicant to be checked, a form signed by the applicant consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories of Criminal Histories, and any additional information required by the State Bureau of Investigation.
 The Board shall keep all information obtained pursuant to this section confidential.
-The Board shall collect any fees required by the Department of Justice and shall remit the fees to the Department of Justice for expenses associated with conducting the criminal history record check.
+The Board shall collect any fees required by the State Bureau of Investigation and shall remit the fees to the State Bureau of Investigation for expenses associated with conducting the criminal history record check.

 (c) If an applicant's criminal history record check reveals one or more convictions listed under subdivision (a)(2) of this section, the conviction shall not automatically bar licensure.
 The Board shall consider all of the following factors regarding the conviction: